-During the year ended December 31, 2013, certain stock options were exercised and certain shares related to restricted stock awards vested at times when our stock price was substantially lower than the fair value of those shares at the time of grant.
+During the years ended December 31, 2013 and 2012, certain stock options were exercised and certain shares related to restricted stock awards vested at times when our stock price was substantially lower than the fair value of those shares at the time of grant.
 As a result, the income tax deduction related to such shares is less than the expense previously recognized for book purposes.
-Such shortfalls reduce additional paid-in capital to the extent windfall tax benefits have been previously recognized.
+Such shortfalls reduce additional paid-in capital to the extent relevant windfall tax benefits have been previously recognized.
 As described above, we recognized a portion of the windfall tax benefits in 2013 and recorded an increase to additional paid-in capital.
-Therefore, \$0.1 million of shortfalls was not included in income tax expense but reduced additional paid-in capital for the year ended December 31, 2013.
-The remaining impact of the shortfalls totaling \$0.9 million was included in income tax expense.
+Therefore, \$0.1 million of shortfalls has not been included in income tax expense but has reduced additional paid-in capital for the year ended December 31, 2013.
+The remaining impact of the shortfalls totaling \$0.9 million has been included in income tax expense.
+As of December 31, 2012, we recognized a portion of the windfall tax benefits and recorded an increase to additional paid-in capital.
+Therefore, the impact of the shortfalls totaling \$0.2 million was not included in income tax expense but reduced additional paid-in capital for the year ended December 31, 2012.
 Looking forward we cannot predict the stock compensation shortfall impact because of dependency upon future market price performance of our stock.

 For uncertain tax positions, we use a more-likely-than-not recognition threshold based on the technical merits of the tax position taken.
 Tax positions that meet the more-likely-than-not recognition threshold are measured as the largest amount of tax benefits determined on a cumulative probability basis, which are more-likely-than-not to be realized upon ultimate settlement in the financial statements.
-As of December 31, 2014, 2013 and 2012, we had unrecognized tax benefits of \$1.4 million on a tax-effected basis.
+As of December 31, 2013, 2012 and 2011, we had unrecognized tax benefits of \$1.4 million on a tax-effected basis.
 It is our policy to recognize interest and penalties related to income tax matters in income tax expense.
-As of December 31, 2014 and 2013, the amount of accrued interest and penalties on unrecognized tax benefits was \$0.6 million and \$0.7 million, respectively.
+As of December 31, 2013 and 2012, the amount of accrued interest and penalties on unrecognized tax benefits was \$0.7 million.
 We or one of our subsidiaries files income tax returns in the U.S. Federal jurisdiction and various state and foreign jurisdictions.
-For income tax returns filed by us, we are no longer subject to U.S. Federal examinations by tax authorities for years before 2011 or state and local tax examinations by tax authorities for years before 2010, although tax attribute carryforwards generated prior to these years may still be adjusted upon examination by tax authorities.
+For income tax returns filed by us, we are no longer subject to U.S. Federal examinations by tax authorities for years before 2010 or state and local tax examinations by tax authorities for years before 2009, although tax attribute carryforwards generated prior to these years may still be adjusted upon examination by tax authorities.